 This led to Xerox Star.
 Steve Jobs saw it, was wow'ed, and infused the ideas into the Mac.
-Adapted from Stanford CS197

 Engelbart: interactive computing

 LeCun, Hinton, Bengio: deep learning

 The idea of neural networks had been around for fifty years, but unsuccessful.
 Major AI figures had trashed it, even proving that early versions had very limited expressiveness.